PeterVranken/comFramework/excelExporter/readMe.md

 This version increment was made to make a clean break when the project moved from SourceForge to GitHub.
-In fact, there are no significant changes to the DBC code generator since the last release, but there are a number of smaller corrections, mostly to the documentation.
+In fact, there are no significant changes to excelExporter since the last release, but there are a number of smaller corrections, mostly to the documentation.

 ### Release 1.2